 Orot and Kelim

 Isaac Newton, as well as other philosophers before him who viewed time as objective reality, imagined time as a vessel filled with events.
-However, Newton maintained, even without any event, an empty vessel still exists.
+However, Newton maintained that even without any event, an empty vessel still exists.
 Thus, he thought, time would exist even in an empty universe.[9]

 Two Systems—the Tetragrammaton and the Sefirot

 From the point of view of Kabbalah mysticism, the twenty-four-hour cycle of a day is due to twenty-four permutations of the letters of the Proper Name of G‑d known as the Tetragrammaton or Havaya (the “Eternal”).
 This name is called Tetragrammaton because it is made of four letters: Y-H-W-H. The number of all possible permutations of four letters is twenty-four.
-Each such permutation “rules” over the particular hour.
+Each such permutation “rules” over a particular hour.
 We also note that only three of the four letters are unique (as the letter Heh is repeated twice).
 Thus, only twelve permutations are distinct.
 This is why, according to Kabbalah, the twenty-four-hour day is divided into two twelve-hour periods.
 Furthermore, Kabbalah teaches that the first Heh and the second Heh, albeit the same letter, represent different Partzufim.[10]
-Therefore the first twelve-hour period and the second twelve-hour period differ in that one describes night hours and the other the day hours.
+Therefore, the first twelve-hour period and the second twelve-hour period differ in that one describes night hours and the other the day hours.
+Yet another view holds that the day hours are under the spiritual influence of the name Havayah (Y-H-W-H), whereas the night hours are under the influence of the name Ad-nai (A-D-N-Y).

 The seven-day cycle we call a week is related to another spiritual system—seven Divine Emmanatoins, midot, which we will discuss at a greater length below.
 Each day of the week is “ruled” by a particular midah.